 "We cannot normalize Trump’s shredding of our Constitution, his attacks on our democracy, and his serial lying," Van Hollen stated.
 "That’s why I was proud to join true patriots at the People’s State of the Union where people gathered to speak up and stand up for the country we love, and called upon everyone to do their part to protect the great American experiment."

-Maryland Congressman Andy Harris (R-District 1) reacted favorably on social media throughout the State of the Union, but has yet to issue a statement on the address.
+Maryland Congressman Andy Harris (R-District 1) reacted favorably on social media throughout the State of the Union.

-Sen. Lisa Blunt Rochester (D-DE) criticized Trump's claims throughout the evening on social media.
+Sen. Lisa Blunt Rochester (D-DE) criticized Trump's claims throughout the evening on social media, saying the following in a press release afterward:

 Delaware Congresswoman Sarah McBride (D) also pushed back after the address.